-Brian Laubscher is in his 17th year as the sports information director at Washington and Lee, where he is responsible for the promotion of the University's 24-sport athletic program.
+Brian Laubscher is in his 18th year as the sports information director at Washington and Lee, where he is responsible for the promotion of the University's 24-sport athletic program.

-During his time, Laubscher has redesigned the department's game programs and brochures, and has overseen the overhaul of the athletic webpages on five occasions.
+During his time, Laubscher has redesigned the department's game programs and brochures, and has overseen the overhaul of the athletic webpages on six occasions.
 He has also been instrumental in the development of internet radio and video broadcasting of W&L sporting events, along with several other technological advances that include the production of video shows such as the W&L Sports Weekly.

 Laubscher has worked numerous conference and NCAA Tournament events, including serving as a lead statistician and internal public address announcer for the Amos Alonzo Stagg Bowl since 1998.
-He also served as the media coordinator for the 2005 NCAA Division III Field Hockey Championships hosted by W&L and has assisted with the 2007 NCAA Division II and 2008 & 2009 Division III Women's Lacrosse Championship events, the 1996 NCAA Dvision I Men's Soccer Final Four, the 1996 NCAA Division II Men's Basketball East Regional and the 2011 NCAA Division I Men's Basketball First and Second Round games in Cleveland, Ohio.
+He also served as the media coordinator for the 2014 & 2005 NCAA Division III Field Hockey Championships hosted by W&L and has assisted with the 2007 NCAA Division II and 2008 & 2009 Division III Women's Lacrosse Championship events, the 1996 NCAA Division I Men's Soccer Final Four, the 1996 NCAA Division II Men's Basketball East Regional and the 2011 NCAA Division I Men's Basketball First and Second Round games in Cleveland, Ohio.

 A 1995 graduate of Slippery Rock University with a bachelor of science in sport management, Laubscher served as a graduate assistant at California University of Pennsylvania and was an intern with the Pennsylvania State Athletic Conference, James Madison University and Lafayette College before arriving at W&L.